-- A statement must be made in the report regarding any approximations that have been made in calculating the protected liabilities or value of the assets. - Confirmation must also be given that any approximations made under part 5.9 or 6.9 of this guidance have been agreed in advance with the Board of the PPF and that the effect of the approximations will not change the outcome of s127(2)(a) or s128(2)(a) of the Act.
+- A statement must be made in the valuation report regarding any approximations that have been made in calculating the protected liabilities or value of the assets. - Confirmation must also be given that any approximations made under part 5.9 or 6.9 of this guidance have been agreed in advance with the Board of the PPF (other than where part 5.9 of this guidance specifically states that this is not required) and that the effect of the approximations will not change the outcome of s127(2)(a) or s128(2)(a) of the Act.